fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 * room for about 30 min more content next time
 * or talk a bit less and introduce an assignment (a simplier verison of the first assignment without useState)
+* Make the assignments more clear.
+Confusing that idea and style assignments has elements also in the first assignment.